StephHiyagon/start/README.md

 `php vendor/bin/doctrine orm:schema-tool:create` in order to create the DB.

 Navigate to "http://start.dev" (replace with the name of your VHost) and see what happens.

+## License

+This project is licensed under the GNU Affero General Public License Version 3.

+**A non legal binding breakdown of this license:**

+- You can view and edit the source of this software.

+- Feel free to make unlimited copies of the software and distribute them as you please.

+- You may do this free of charge or charge people.
+Commercial distribution is allowed too.

+- You are required to grant the same rights to everybody you give this software to.
+This means everybody whom you are giving the software to may also get the source and the software must be licensed under AGPL V3.
+They too may make modifications and redistribute the software themselves.

+- If you are hosting this software for somebody, you are required to grant them access to the source including any modifications you may have made.
+Likewise as a user, you are entiteled to get access to the source code and you are allowed to modify and redistribute it.
+The license must also be AGPL V3.

+- This also applies for any derivative software products that are based on this software.
+Including any plugins or other extensions / modifications.